A 5-Step Plan To Stop Being The Mistress And Finally Walk Away From An Affair

 It's time to move on and find a real relationship.

-No one sets out to be a mistress.
-True, some women may set out to have an affair or a fling with a married man; however, no one intentionally falls in love with a married man.
+No one sets out to be "the other woman."
+True, some women may set out to have an affair or a fling with a married man; however, most will avoid intentionally falling in love with a married man.

 Despite the best of intentions, you may suddenly realize one day that the "casual" fling has turned into a full-blown love affair.
 Whether the love affair is mutual or one-sided, being in love with a married man rarely works out in your favor in the end.
 In fact, it often brings on nothing but pain and heartache.